Anti-aircraft warfare: Army

-"The Nike Hercules Story" (1960) de-classified official Nike Hercules and Ajax information film reel.

 Armies typically have air defence in depth, from integral man-portable air-defence systems (MANPADS) such as the RBS 70, Stinger and Igla at smaller force levels up to army-level missile defence systems such as Angara and Patriot.
 Often, the high-altitude long-range missile systems force aircraft to fly at low level, where anti-aircraft guns can bring them down.
 As well as the small and large systems, for effective air defence there must be intermediate systems.
 These may be deployed at regiment-level and consist of platoons of self-propelled anti-aircraft platforms, whether they are self-propelled anti-aircraft guns (SPAAGs), integrated air-defence systems like 2K22 Tunguska or all-in-one surface-to-air missile platforms like Roland or SA-8 Gecko.

 On a national level the United States Army was atypical in that it was primarily responsible for the missile air defences of the Continental United States with systems such as Project Nike.